When the question is no longer theoretical

 They substitute awareness for responsibility and commentary for change.

-That is not maturity.
-That is polished avoidance..
+That is not maturity, it is polished avoidance.

-I am no longer interested in conversations that sound impressive but produce nothing.
-Nor am I interested in entities that market care while intensifying confusion or do I have time for adults who keep asking children to carry the emotional, digital, and social loads that they themselves have not yet learned How 2 manage themselves.
+Everyday, I see adults who keep asking children to carry the emotional, digital, and social loads that they themselves have not yet learned How 2 manage.

 The privilege of my life has been the privilege of observation.
 For over fifty years I have lived the realities of athletes across multiple life stages and through multiple roles.
 I have witnessed how the athlete responds to chaos, whether that chaos is real, imagined, or projected.
 I was there when amateur turned professional.
 I watched the mediated version of the football field change.
 I tracked the rise of the algorithm as it cemented its place in the game around the game.